 Privacy Concerns with SFUs and MCUs

 The problem with SFU and MCU architectures is that they do not support end-to-end media encryption, as the media server terminates the encryption once it receives the media stream and has direct access to it.
 This can be a serious blocker for the usage of SFU and MCU architectures for WebRTC applications, as many of them care a lot about the privacy of their call participants.
 For example, banking systems absolutely require end-to-end media encryption.
 Fortunately for them, Privacy Enhanced RTP Conferencing (PERC) is currently under development.
-PERC guarantees end-to-end encryption of media streams sent over a media server.
+Double encryption guarantees end-to-end encryption of media streams sent over a media server without having to decrypt the media.

 Discussion on WebRTC architectures